Appearance

 end tell

-.popcliptxt
+.popcliptxt files

-extension.
+You can save a snippet to a plain text file with a .popcliptxt extension.
 When you double-click such a file in Finder, PopClip will load the snippet from the file and install it.
-When using this method:
+There is no size limit on the snippet when installed by this method.

 Further examples